-(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's Post Traumatic Stress Disorder outweighed the applicant's illegal substance abuse.
-Thus, the prior characterization is no longer appropriate.

-(2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is JKN.

-(3) The RE code will change to RE-3.
+- (1) The Board voted not to change the applicant's characterization of service as the applicant already holds an honorable characterization and further relief is not available. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) due to the applicant's Post Traumatic Stress Disorder outweighing the applicant's illegal substance abuse offense, thus the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will change to RE-3.